Velfi/i-ching/README.md

    let hexagram_info = hexagrams.get_by_number(hexagram_number)
                                 .expect("Failed to get hexagram info by number (pre)");

-   // Print the hexagram info for the user print!("{}", hexagram_info);
+   // Print the hexagram info
+   print!("{}", hexagram_info);
 }
 ```

+## License
+iching is free and open source software distributed under the terms of both
+the [MIT License][mit-license] and the [Apache License 2.0][apache-license].

+[mit-license]: license/LICENSE-MIT
+[apache-license]: license/LICENSE-APACHE

+Unless you explicitly state otherwise, any contribution intentionally submitted
+for inclusion in the work by you, as defined in the Apache-2.0 license, shall be
+dual licensed as above, without any additional terms or conditions.